yuzhiliu/graphqa/README.md

 ### Bidirectional RNN Encoder

-The encoder
-Bidirectionality on the encoder side generally gives better performance
+Bidirectionality on the encoder side generally gives better performance.
+It puts two independent RNN together.
+The input sequence is put into one RNN in normal order and the other RNN in reverse order.

 <p align="center">
 <img width="80%" src="img/bidirectional.jpg" />
 <br>
 Figure 1.
-Bidirectional RNN Encoder
+An illustration of the Bidirectional RNN Encoder.
 </p>

-### Beam Search
+### Beam Search Decoder

+Using beam search decoding can improve the code performance comparing with the greedy decoding.
+The idea of the beam search is to keep top N (beam width) token candidates at each step in memory.
+The next step is then expanded from these N tokens.

 <p align="center">
 <img width="80%" src="img/beam.jpg" />